-- The assessment will be based on 50:50 ratio of continuous internal assessment (CIA) and semester end examination (SEE). - Separate and Independent passing in CIA and SEE will be mandatory.
-In case of failure in CIA of a particular course, student will have to appear for same CIA at his/her own responsibility in the next academic year, when the same course is offered during regular academic session. - In case a student fails in certain courses in a particular semester and the same courses are modified / revised / removed from the curriculum in due course of time, the student will have to appear as per the newly framed curriculum and or pattern in subsequent semester at his / her responsibility.
+- The assessment will be based on 20:80 ratio of continuous internal assessment (CIA) and semester end examination (SEE). - Combined passing in CIA and SEE.
+In case of failure/absence in CIA of a particular course, student will have to appear for the same CIA in the same semester, with the permission of the Head of the Department. - In case a student fails in certain courses in a particular semester and the same courses are modified / revised / removed from the curriculum in due course of time, the student will have to appear as per the newly framed curriculum and or pattern in subsequent semester at his / her responsibility.